 Fractured or chipped tooth occurs when a piece of the tooth is broken.
 It’s very common among children who grind their teeth, bite down on hard candy, and fall frequently.
 Some of the symptoms of a chipped/fractured tooth include pain or discomfort when eating and when the tooth is exposed to hot or cold temperature, sharp pain, and crack in the molars.
 Parents should contact a dentist if their children complain about any of these symptoms.
 Dentists can fix fractured/chipped tooth using different methods such as root canal, filling or crown, and performing endodontic surgery.

-The best way to treat childs tooth injury is prevention, and there are many ways to prevent them.
+The best way to treat children’s tooth injuries is prevention, and there are many ways to prevent them.

 Below are tips on how to prevent injuries